breezy-weather/breezy-weather-icon-packs/INSTRUCTIONS.md

     ...
 </resources>
 ```
-And don't forget to declear this file in `AndroidManifest.xml`.
+And don't forget to declare this file in `AndroidManifest.xml`.

 ---

-### Animators For Weahter Icons (256 * 256, PNG format / XML animator file)
+## Animators For Weather Icons (256 * 256, PNG format / XML animator file)
 These resources correspond to `hasWeatherAnimators` in configuration file.
 To achieve animated weather icons, you need to split each weather icon into 1-3 layers(`256 * 256`) and create XML format animator file for each layer.
 ![](pictures/weather_icon_animator_layers.png?raw=true)